howtographql/howtographql/content/backend/graphql-js/2-queries.md

 There are a couple of things to note about this implementation:

 - The name of the resolver function `feed` is identical to the name of the field on the `Query` type.
 This is a requirement from `graphql-js` and `graphql-tools` which are used by `graphql-yoga`.
-- The resolver receives 4 input arguments:
+- The resolver receives four input arguments:
-  - `parent`: Contains an initial value for the resolver chain (you don't have to understand in detail what it's used for in this tutorial; if you're curios though, you can check [this](https://blog.graph.cool/graphql-server-basics-the-schema-ac5e2950214e#9d03) article).
+  1. `parent`: Contains an initial value for the resolver chain (you don't have to understand in detail what it's used for in this tutorial; if you're curios though, you can check [this](https://blog.graph.cool/graphql-server-basics-the-schema-ac5e2950214e#9d03) article).
-  - `args`: This object contains the input arguments for the query that are defined in the application schema.
-In your case that's `filter`, `first` and `skip` for filtering and pagination.
+  1. `args`: This object contains the input arguments for the query.
+These are defined in the application schema.
+In your case that's ``, `first` and `skip` for filtering and pagination.
-  - `ctx`: The context (short: `ctx`) is an object that can hold custom data that's passed through the resolver chain, i.e. every resolver can read from and write to it.
+  1. `context`: The `context` is an object that can hold custom data that's passed through the resolver chain, i.e. every resolver can read from and write to it.
-  - `info`: Contains the [abstract syntax tree](https://medium.com/@cjoudrey/life-of-a-graphql-query-lexing-parsing-ca7c5045fad8) (AST) of the query and information about _where_ the execution in the resolver chain currently is.
+  1. `info`: Contains the [abstract syntax tree](https://medium.com/@cjoudrey/life-of-a-graphql-query-lexing-parsing-ca7c5045fad8) (AST) of the query and information about _where_ the execution in the resolver chain currently is.
 - The `filter` argument is used to build a filter object (called `where`) to retrieve link elements where the `description` or the `url` contains that `filter` string.
-- Finally, the resolver simply delegates the execution of the incoming query to the `links` field of the Graphcool API and returns the result of that execution.
+- Finally, the resolver simply delegates the execution of the incoming query to the `links` resolver from the Graphcool API and returns the result of that execution.

-Notice that in the line `ctx.db.query.links({ first, skip, where }, info)`, you're accessing the `Graphcool` instance which you previously attached to the `context` object when instantiating the `GraphQLServer`.
+Notice that in the line `context.db.query.links({ first, skip, where }, info)`, you're accessing the `Graphcool` instance which you previously attached to the `context` object when instantiating the `GraphQLServer`.

 To finalize the implementation, you need to make sure the `feed` resolver you just implemented is used when your `GraphQLServer` is instantiated.